Elbsides/www/2023/cfp.markdown

 Please submit your talk proposal via the Google Form below.
 We will be expecting an abstract of your talk, a short biography.
 We will be accepting talks in English only.
 The duration of the talk should be either 30 or 45 minutes, including questions and answers.
 The deadline for submission is midnight of September 23, 2023.

 NOTE: You do not need to sign on with Google to submit a talk.
 You will need to provide a valid email address so that we can contact you, though.
+While we do not set cookies, Google will, so keep that in mind!

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfNum3a5EiOhV10lZqxIHfOGzXJKjb0wGi4x6xrVThCxIDJKg/viewform?embedded=true" width="640" height="2948" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>